In flood-hit German town, a priest struggles to give comfort

 Residents of Ahrweiler had been told to expect the Ahr River, a tributary of the Rhine, to crest at 7 meters (nearly 23 feet), but Meyrer said few comprehended what that would mean.
 The last serious flood in the area south of Bonn was more than a century ago.

-Nearly 200 people were killed when heavy rainfall turned streams into raging torrents across parts of western Germany and Belgium, and officials put the death toll in Ahrweiler county alone at 110, making it the hardest hit region.
+At least 201 people were killed when heavy rainfall turned streams into raging torrents across parts of western Germany and Belgium, with Ahrweiler county the hardest-hit area.

-Meyrer, who expects that figure to rise significantly, said the victims came from all walks of life.
+Meyrer, who expects the death toll to rise significantly, said the victims came from all walks of life.

 “Old people who died in bed because they couldn’t get up or because they didn’t hear it; young people who died minutes after helping others; people who died in their car because they wanted to drive it out when the flood wave surprised them.”